 Call for clarity on COVID measures

-CHAMBERS of commerce from across Victoria, including Be.Bendigo, have backed a campaign urging the State Government to do better by regional business when it comes snap lockdowns like the one imposed in mid-February.
+KEY organisations from across the city, including Commerce Ballarat, the Committee for Ballarat, and Ballarat Regional Tourism have launched a new campaign urging the State Government to do better by regional business when it comes snap lockdowns like the one imposed in mid-February.

 In the form of an open letter, the collation that also includes commerce and tourism groups from across the state, called on Premier Daniel Andrews to consider a range of factors when taking preventative action to curb the spread of the COVID-19.